All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Timing Your Injections

-Beyond frequency, the timing of each injection can optimize your results.
+Beyond frequency, the timing of each injection can improve your results.

 Check your GLP-1 eligibility

-Relative to exercise: - Some providers recommend injecting on non-training days to allow the peptide to work during recovery periods - Others suggest post-workout injection to support repair during the recovery window - There is no strong evidence favoring one approach.
+Relative to exercise: - Some providers recommend injecting on non-training days to allow the peptide to work during recovery periods - Others suggest post-workout injection to support repair during the recovery window - There's no strong evidence favoring one approach.
 Follow your provider's guidance.

 Relative to other peptides: - If using the Wolverine Stack (TB-500 + BPC-157), you can inject both on the same day - Some users inject them at different times of day (TB-500 morning, BPC-157 evening) - They can be injected at the same time in different sites without interaction concerns